UAlberta-EcoCar/Auxillary-Power-Board/README.txt

 -a couple of output rj11 ports.
 -5V @ 1A out
 -12 @ 1A out
--Data log the power usage onto a ATmega328p's EEPROM.
+-Data log the power usage onto an LCD.
 -A way to program and debug the ATmega328p
--Input is going to be a 16V battery.
+-Input is going to be a 16V battery that can range 7-18V.

 Versions 1,2,3,3.1,3.2,3.3,3.4,4.0 were developed by Koltin Kosik-Harvey.
 Anyone on the ECOCAR team has rights to use these version files as they wish.